-Inspired by the works of his Academy Award-winning father, Ed Begley Jr. became an actor.
-He first came to audiences’ attention for his portrayal of Dr. Victor Ehrlich on the long-running hit television series St. Elsewhere, for which he received six Emmy nominations.
-Since then, Ed has moved easily among feature, television and theatre projects.
+Inspired by the works of his Academy Award-winning father, Ed Begley, Jr. became an actor.
+He first came to audiences’ attention for his portrayal of Dr. Victor Ehrlich on the long-running hit television series, “St. Elsewhere,” for which he received six Emmy nominations.
+Since then, Begley has moved easily between feature, television and theatre projects.

-In 2012, he starred in David Mamet’s November at the Mark Taper Forum, and has appeared in several other works by this amazing playwright: The Cryptogram, in Boston, New York and Los Angeles, as well as Romance, also at the Mark Taper Forum.
+He starred in David Mamet’s “November” at the Mark Taper Forum, and has appeared in several other works by this amazing playwright: “The Cryptogram,” in Boston, New York and Los Angeles, as well as “Romance”, also at the Mark Taper Forum.

-Ed Begley Jr.Ed has directed several episodes of the hit show NYPD Blue.
-He also wrote and directed the play Cesar and Ruben, which won a Nos Otros Award and four Valley Theater League Awards.
+Ed has directed several episodes of the hit show “NYPD Blue” as well as a play that he wrote called “Cesar and Ruben” that won a Nos Otros Award and four Valley Theater League Awards.

 A busy actor, Ed is always on the go, but the environment and bringing awareness to the public is also a huge passion for Ed.
 Along with his wife Rachelle and daughter Hayden, they created “Living With Ed”, “On Begley Street” and now Begleyesque Podcast.